divyanksharma19/swipe-assignment/Readme.md

 - Add a new product with the product name, product type, selling price, and tax rate.
 - Optionally, add an image for the new product with a 1:1 ratio in JPEG or PNG format.

-## Prerequisites

-- Android Studio 4.1 or later
-- Android SDK 27 or later
-- Kotlin 1.3.72 or later

 ## Getting Started